 When your spouse is abusing you, you may decide that divorce is the best option.
 You should never feel threatened to stay in a relationship and or coerced to stay in a relationship because your spouse makes empty promises to change.
 Instead, call a good family law attorney to see how he or she can help you with your divorce.
 Getting a divorce is not always as straightforward as it seems and in some cases, your abuse may not have much to do with your divorce at all.
-Call a divorce lawyer, like a divorce lawyer in Austin, TX, to set up your first consultation now.
+Call a divorce lawyer to set up your first consultation now.

 How does abuse affect divorce?

 No matter what, abuse will always have some effect on divorce whether it is explicitly through the legal means for getting a divorce or whether it is through the emotions involved in the divorce.
 For many who are empowered through the divorce process, they may be wondering why they stuck around for so long during this abuse and feelings of shame and guilt can creep up.
 For others, they may have that feeling of empowerment and wanting to take their life back, especially if they have children.

 To see if abuse affects the legal portion of your divorce, though, you will need to know if you are filing for a fault or no-fault divorce.